DeNA/DeClang/clang-tools-extra/docs/clang-tidy/index.rst

   Generic Options:

-    -help                         - Display available options (-help-hidden for more) -help-list                    - Display list of available options (-help-list-hidden for more) -version                      - Display the version of this program
+    --help                         - Display available options (--help-hidden for more) --help-list                    - Display list of available options (--help-list-hidden for more) --version                      - Display the version of this program

   clang-tidy options:

-    -checks=<string>              -
+    --checks=<string>              -
                                      Comma-separated list of globs with optional '-' prefix.
 Globs are processed in order of appearance in the list.
 Globs without '-' prefix add checks with matching names to the set, globs with the '-' prefix remove checks with matching names from the set of enabled checks.
 This option's value is appended to the value of the 'Checks' option in .clang-tidy file, if any.
-    -config=<string>              -
+    --config=<string>              -
                                      Specifies a configuration in YAML/JSON format:
                                        -config="{Checks: '*',
                                                  CheckOptions: [{key: x,
                                                                  value: y}]}"
                                      When the value is empty, clang-tidy will attempt to find a file named .clang-tidy for each source file in its parent directories.
-    -dump-config                  -
+    --dump-config                  -
                                      Dumps configuration in the YAML format to stdout.
 This option can be used along with a file name (and '--' if the file is outside of a project with configured compilation database).
                                      The configuration used for this file will be printed.
                                      Use along with -checks=* to include
                                      configuration of all checks.
-    -enable-check-profile         -
+    --enable-check-profile         -
                                      Enable per-check timing profiles, and print a report to stderr.
-    -explain-config               -
+    --explain-config               -
                                      For each enabled check explains, where it is enabled, i.e. in clang-tidy binary, command
                                      line or a specific configuration file.
-    -export-fixes=<filename>      -
+    --export-fixes=<filename>      -
                                      YAML file to store suggested fixes in.
 The stored fixes can be applied to the input source code with clang-apply-replacements.
-    -extra-arg=<string>           - Additional argument to append to the compiler command line -extra-arg-before=<string>    - Additional argument to prepend to the compiler command line -fix                          -
+    --extra-arg=<string>           - Additional argument to append to the compiler command line --extra-arg-before=<string>    - Additional argument to prepend to the compiler command line --fix                          -
                                      Apply suggested fixes.
 Without -fix-errors
                                      clang-tidy will bail out if any compilation errors were found.
-    -fix-errors                   -
+    --fix-errors                   -
                                      Apply suggested fixes even if compilation
                                      errors were found.
 If compiler errors have attached fix-its, clang-tidy will apply them as well.
-    -format-style=<string>        -
+    --format-style=<string>        -
                                      Style for formatting code around applied fixes:
                                        - 'none' (default) turns off formatting
                                        - 'file' (literally 'file', not a placeholder) uses .clang-format file in the closest parent directory
                                        - '{ <json> }' specifies options inline, e.g.
                                          -format-style='{BasedOnStyle: llvm, IndentWidth: 8}'
                                        - 'llvm', 'google', 'webkit', 'mozilla' See clang-format documentation for the up-to-date information about formatting styles and options.
                                      This option overrides the 'FormatStyle` option in .clang-tidy file, if any.
-    -header-filter=<string>       -
+    --header-filter=<string>       -
                                      Regular expression matching the names of the headers to output diagnostics from.
 Diagnostics
                                      from the main file of each translation unit are always displayed.
                                      Can be used together with -line-filter.
-                                    This option overrides the 'HeaderFilter' option
+                                     This option overrides the 'HeaderFilterRegex'
-                                    in .clang-tidy file, if any.
+                                     option in .clang-tidy file, if any.
-    -line-filter=<string>         -
+    --line-filter=<string>         -
                                      List of files with line ranges to filter the warnings.
 Can be used together with
                                      -header-filter.
 The format of the list is a JSON array of objects:
                                        [
                                          {"name":"file1.cpp","lines":[[1,3],[5,7]]},
                                          {"name":"file2.h"}
                                        ]
-    -list-checks                  -
+    --list-checks                  -
                                      List all enabled checks and exit.
 Use with -checks=* to list all available checks.
     -p=<string>                    - Build path
-    -quiet                        -
+    --quiet                        -
                                      Run clang-tidy in quiet mode.
 This suppresses printing statistics about ignored warnings and
                                      warnings treated as errors if the respective options are specified.
-    -store-check-profile=<prefix> -
+    --store-check-profile=<prefix> -
                                      By default reports are printed in tabulated format to stderr.
 When this option is passed, these per-TU profiles are instead stored as JSON.
-    -system-headers               - Display the errors from system headers.
+    --system-headers               - Display the errors from system headers.
-    -vfsoverlay=<filename>        -
+    --vfsoverlay=<filename>        -
                                      Overlay the virtual filesystem described by file over the real file system.
-    -warnings-as-errors=<string>  -
+    --warnings-as-errors=<string>  -
                                      Upgrades warnings to errors.
 Same format as '-checks'.
                                      This option's value is appended to the value of the 'WarningsAsErrors' option in .clang-tidy
                                      file, if any.

   -p <build-path> is used to read a compile command database.